 Kebba, a native of Gambia, spends his days holding a sign for an Asian restaurant located down the block in the Theater District.
 Issued with a temporary visa, he's here on his holiday to make quick money, and, like Muhammad, a majority of his income is sent back home, where he works in banking.

-In September, Mayor Bill de Blasio, who campaigned on a "tale of two cities" narrative that emphasised the unfortunate gap between New York's rich and poor, expanded the liveable wage to $13.13 from $11.90 for workers connected to city projects.
+In September, Mayor Bill de Blasio, who campaigned on a "tale of two cities" narrative that emphasized the unfortunate gap between New York's rich and poor, expanded the livable wage to $13.13 from $11.90 for workers connected to city projects.
 That, of course, doesn't affect Kebba, Muhammad, or Koffi, but what does is the idea that they're not earning a legit wage.

 This is Kebba's second week outside.
 He works six hours a day, six days a week, in two shifts: one in the afternoon, and one at night.
 In between, he's given a free lunch by his employers and, for his time, he's paid $9 an hour.
 That's $324 a week, $1,296 a month, or $15,552 a year.